Forest314/rufus/res/grub2/readme.txt

   Rufus processes when writing the MBR.
   Instead, the byte array from src/ms-sys/inc/mbr_grub2.h (whose content is identical) is what Rufus uses.
-If you modify these files, be mindful that you may also need to update the array in mbr_grub2.h.
+If you modify these files, be mindful that you may also need to update the array in mbr_grub2.h. ь оироим т  г гг

 * For details, see src/format.c, src/msys/br.c and src/msys/inc/mbr_grub2.h.